-A study entitled Sample Costs to Establish a Grove and Produce Lemons in Ventura County - 1997 is available for those interested in orchard establishment costs and for production costs of conventionally grown lemons.
+Two related studies entitled Sample Costs to Establish an Orange Orchard and Produce Oranges in the San Joaquin Valley - 1995 and Sample Costs to Establish a Grove and Produce Valencia Oranges in Ventura County - 1997 are available for those interested in orchard establishment costs and for production costs of conventionally grown oranges.

-Copies of this, and the above study, can be requested through the Department of Agricultural and Resource Economics, U.C.
+Copies of this, and the above studies can be requested through the Department of Agricultural and Resource Economics, U.C.
 Davis, or from selected county Cooperative Extension offices.

-Cost of Production Assumptions For Fresh Market Organic Lemons
+Cost of Production Assumptions For Fresh Market Organic Valencia Oranges

-This study reflects the practices and costs associated with organically grown fresh market lemons in the South Coast region of California.
+This study reflects the practices and costs associated with organically grown fresh market Valencia oranges in the South Coast region of California.
 While every effort is made to model a production system based on real world practices, this report cannot fully represent the costs and practices that are specific to each orchard or production region.
 This study should be interpreted as a representative operation only and not as a statistical average.
 Costs are presented on an annual per acre basis.

-The following is a description of general assumptions pertaining to sample costs for fresh market organic lemons.
+The following is a description of general assumptions pertaining to sample costs for fresh market organic Valencia oranges.

 Orchard Land.
-The total farm size is 45 acres, 25 of which are an established, mature organic lemon grove.
+The total farm size is 45 acres, 25 of which are an established, mature organic Valencia orange grove.
 The remaining 20 acres are dedicated to other agricultural enterprises and land for the farmstead and roads.
-For this study, land for the established grove is assumed to be owned by the grower and is valued at \$25,000 per acre.
-This figure is within the low and high range of values for land with an established lemon grove in the South Coast region of California.
-The price includes the cost of the land, mature trees and irrigation system, and is included as an investment in Table 6 Annual Equipment, Investment and Business Overhead Costs.
+For this study, land for the established grove is assumed to be owned by the grower and is valued at \$14,000 per acre.
+This figure is within the low and high range of values for land with an established orange grove in the South Coast region of California.
+The price includes the cost of the land, mature trees and irrigation system, and is included as an investment in Table 4 Annual Equipment, Investment and Business Overhead Costs.
 Land costs per acre vary within the region and will affect grower returns.
 Land does not depreciate from use.
-Land is assumed to be moderately sloped, with well-drained soils of moderate depth and fertility.
+Land is assumed to be gently sloped, with well-drained soils of moderate depth and fertility.

-In this study, the mature orchard is assumed to have been established over a six year period as a conventional orchard for lemon production but is now registered and certified as organic.
+In this study, the mature orchard is assumed to have been established over a six year period as a conventional orchard for orange production but is now registered and certified as organic.
 To be registered and certified organic, a three year transition period is required when any farm or production unit changes from conventionally to organically acceptable practices.
 Federal, state and certification agency rules and regulations specific to organic commodities must be adhered to during the transition period if crops are to be marketed as organic.
 Crops grown in transition years may not be sold or labeled as organic.
 Commodities that are produced organically can often be sold for a higher, premium price than conventionally grown products.
 However, the supply of organic products, market competition, and consumer demand will affect grower returns.
 Orchard life is assumed to be 31 years beyond the six establishment years and three transition years.

 Trees/Spacing.
-Lemon variety is not specified in this study.
-Eureka and Lisbon are the two most commonly grown lemon varieties in this area.
-Trees are planted on a 16' x 20' spacing with 136 trees per acre.
+The orange variety is assumed to be Valencia.
+Trees are planted on an 18' x 20' spacing with 121 trees per acre.